smhxx/git-log-as-object/README.md

-  "commitTime": // A JavaScript Date object representing the time the commit was authored "subject": // A single-line string containing the subject line of the commit "body": // A potentially multiple-line string containing the rest of the commit message }
+  "commitTime": // A JavaScript Date object representing the time the commit was authored "subject": // A single-line string containing the subject line of the commit "body": // A potentially multiple-line string containing the rest of the commit message "diff": {
+    "added": // A Set of strings containing the relative paths of any new files added by the commit "deleted": // A Set of strings containing the relative paths of any existing files deleted by the commit "modified": // A Set of strings containing the relative paths of any existing files modified by the commit "touched": // A Set of strings containing the relative paths of all files touched by the commit }
+}
 ```

+Note that, unless the `includeDiff` parameter is given, the value of the "diff" property will always be `undefined`.
+Otherwise, it will always be an object with the four properties listed, even if the commit is empty.

 ## License